-Building on previous ATAI studies, this project seeks to determine the long-term effects of Swarna-Sub1.
-Researchers will conduct two follow-up surveys in 2015 and 2016 among farmers who participated in two earlier randomized evaluations measuring Swarna-Sub1 adoption and yield effects.
-A total of 3,560 farmers will be surveyed in 128 villages in Odisha.
-The first survey in 2015 will primarily measure long-term adoption of Swarna-Sub1 to understand if farmers switch back to regular Swarna if they are unaffected by flooding.
-In 2016, the primary outcomes will focus on measuring long-term effects on agricultural practices, rice consumption, household welfare (particularly child nutrition and investment), and market prices.
-Swarna-Sub1 seed sales will then be conducted to identify demand for seeds.
+Building on their previous study (“Adoption of Improved Fertilizer Management Practices Under Risk Reduction Due to Submergence-tolerant Rice”), this project seeks to determine the long-term effects of the flood-tolerant rice variety Swarna-Sub1.
+Researchers conducted two follow-up surveys in 2015 and 2016 among farmers who participated in their earlier randomized evaluations measuring Swarna-Sub1 adoption and yield effects.
+A total of 3,560 farmers were surveyed in 128 villages in Odisha.
+The first survey in 2015 primarily measured the long-term adoption of Swarna-Sub1 to understand if farmers switch back to regular Swarna if they are unaffected by flooding.
+In 2016, the primary outcomes focused on measuring long-term effects on agricultural practices, rice consumption, household welfare (particularly child nutrition and investment), and market prices.
+Swarna-Sub1 seed sales were then conducted to identify demand for seeds.